Blobfish Facts World’s Ugliest Animal

 The Australian Blobfish lives more than 1,000 meters beneath the oceans off the coast of Australia.
 It was recently voted the ugliest animal in the world.
 Because of the great depths at which it lives, no human has ever observed this fish in its natural habitat.
 Our knowledge of it is based solely on a few dead animals brought to the surface in fishing nets and one rare underwater photograph.

 As Mr Blooby the famous blobfish would have said:

 "See.
 I live deep underwater and the pressure of the water keeps my body in great shape.
-Down there I am just an ordinary looking fish.
+Down there I am just a fat ordinary looking fish.
 Bring my up to the surface and I just turn into a big blob of jelly.
 Now imagine what you would look like if you came down to where I live.
 You would be a total mess, your body would be squished into a paste - a blob.
-You too would look very ugly and definitely dead.
-It's not fair."
+You too would look very ugly and definitely dead."

-The blobfish is well adapted for swimming in its deep water environment.
+The blobfish is well adapted for swimming in its frigid deep underwater environment.
 Its jelly-like body can easily handle the tremendous pressure of water around it.
-Its low metabolic rate and slow movement also conserves energy in an environment with little food.
+This pressure, nearly 100 times higher than on land, is so great that it would crumple even the most powerful modern submarine like a soda-can.
+This fish has a very low metabolic rate and slow movement to conserves energy in an environment with little food.

 The blobfish is a member of the family Psychrolutidae which includes fathead and fathead scullions.
 These bottom-dwelling fish have "fat" heads and are are shaped like tadpoles.